Transiting Exoplanet Yields for the Roman Galactic Bulge Time Domain Survey Predicted from Pixel-Level Simulations: Conclusions

 \section{Conclusions}

-NASA's next flagship mission, the Nancy Grace Roman Space Telescope, will conduct a high-cadence survey of the Galactic bulge with the objective of discovering $\sim$1000s of exoplanets on wide orbits ($\sim$1-10 au) via microlensing.
-As a complement to the population of microlensing planets, we created simulated data to understand the potential for the GBTDS to detect exoplanets via transit.
-Using synthetic images with transit signals injected at the pixel level, we generated $>$430,000 light curves and simulated a transit detection pipeline, characterized the expected photometric performance, and directly measured the transit detection efficiency in our GBTDS simulations.
-Our simulations apply realistic stellar densities based on a Galactic population synthesis model adjusted to match the empirical near-infrared magnitude distribution of a nearby Galactic bulge field, and a realistic treatment of the Roman Wide Field Instrument detectors, including a multiaccum scheme and ramp-fitting algorithm to properly model photometric uncertainties from bright and semi-saturated sources.
+The goals of this work were to (1) estimate the yield of transiting exoplanets in the GBTDS, (2) characterize the expected performance of the GBTDS and quantify survey design trades on the overall transiting exoplanet science return, and (3) identify unique science opportunities in the GBTDS that cannot be conducted with current state of the art observatories.

+To accomplish these goals, we generated a synthetic stellar catalog of the GBTDS observing footprint, adjusted to match the empirical NIR luminosity function of the Galactic bulge population.
+We combined this synthetic stellar catalog with planet occurrence rates from Kepler to simulate a transiting exoplanet population in the GBTDS observing fields.
+Finally, we combined these simulated exoplanet and stellar populations with an analytic model of the expected GBTDS transit detection sensitivity, which was validated against detailed simulations of a GBTDS transit-search simulated at the pixel level, to estimate the overall yield of transiting exoplanets.

+Our results indicate that the GBTDS should yield at least $\sim$60,000 and as many as $\sim$200,000 transiting exoplanets, consisting of 90-95\% giant planets ($R_p > 4 R_\oplus$) on primarily close-in ($a \lesssim 0.3$~au) orbits.
+In addition to discovering nearly an order of magnitude more transiting exoplanets than the combined output of every other transit survey to date, the GBTDS should find planets around stars with distances as far as $\sim$16-20 kpc, probing significant fractions of nearly every major Galactic population in the Milky Way.

-Combining these simulations with planet occurrence rates from Kepler, we conservatively predict that the GBTDS should allow for the discovery of at least 52,000 planets on close-in ($\lesssim 0.3$ au) orbits, and an additional 12,000 planets with orbital separations as large as $\sim$7 au.
-Adjusting for the correlation between stellar metallicity and planet occurrence, the total transiting planet yield could range from 135,000 to over 200,000.
-This yield should be dominated by giant planets ($R_p\gtrsim 4 R_\oplus$), which will comprise 90-95\% of the total yield.
-Simulating variations on the default survey design shows that the yield for small planets is insensitive to the number of fields searched but improves noticeably with longer seasons and higher cadence observations which improve the overall transit detection sensitivity.
-The yield for giant planets on the other hand is insensitive to cadence and season length but increases directly with the number of fields searched.
+We quantified survey design trades on the transiting exoplanet yield by simulating variations on the default survey design.
+We found that the yield for small planets is insensitive to the number of fields searched but improves noticeably with longer seasons and higher cadence observations which improve the overall transit detection sensitivity.
+The yield for giant planets on the other hand is insensitive to cadence and season length but increases directly with the number of fields searched, implying that giant planets should still be efficiently detected for stars dimmer than $F146=21$~mag.